Stoking Protein Production

 We believe Stoke’s proprietary research platform, TANGO, can be used to treat a broad spectrum of serious diseases in which the patient has one healthy copy of a gene and one mutated copy that fails to produce a protein essential to health.
 These diseases, in which loss of approximately 50% of normal protein expression causes disease, are called autosomal dominant haploinsufficiencies.

-Using our proprietary TANGO platform, we aim to increase protein production from the remaining healthy copy of a gene and to restore the protein to near normal levels, thereby slowing or stopping disease progression.
+Using our proprietary platform, we aim to increase protein production from the remaining healthy copy of a gene and to restore the protein to near normal levels, thereby slowing or stopping disease progression.

 Our novel approach will allow us to pursue disease-modifying treatments for severe diseases.
 Using the TANGO approach and a deep understanding of RNA science, Stoke researchers design antisense oligonucleotides (ASOs) that bind to pre-mRNA and help the target genes produce more protein.